 Examples of archival storage settings include:

-The Ministry for Pacific Peoples will also seek permission from fund recipients to host a record of the initiative on an online platform and publish names of recipients and summaries of successful initiatives on our website and social media channels.
+The Ministry for Pacific Peoples sought permission from fund recipients to host a record of the initiative on an online platform and publish names of recipients and summaries of successful initiatives on our website and social media channels.

 See our frequently asked questions about the fund.